 AR foam is accepted as the best fire suppression/ firefighting agent for use in incidents involving hydrocarbons and ethanol-blended fuels.

-Because of its ability to develop a protective polymeric membrane layer when applied on ethanol-blended fuels, AR-AFFF foam turned out to be the best choice for incidents involving these types of fuel.
+Because of its ability to maintain a protective layer on ethanol-blended fuels, AR-AFFF foam turned out to be the best choice for incidents involving these types of fuel.
 Because AR-AFFF foam also works well on gasoline fires, it is the recommended choice for all fuel fires involving either gasoline or ethanol-blended fuels.
 If it is unclear the chemical nature of the burning fuel, AR-AFFF is the preferred choice from a response standpoint.
 Refer to the foam manufacturer for the recommended application rate.